crest-cassia/oacis_docker/README.md

 ## Firewall

 Linux users must set up firewall for oacis_docker, or any one can access to your oacis via oacis web browser interface.
+`iptables` is an application programm for Linux kernel firewall and docker-engine makes iptables configulations.
-Run the following command by root user.
+Run the following command by root user on host machine to overwrite the configulations.

 ```sh
 iptables -I FORWARD -i eth+ -o docker0 -p tcp -m tcp --dport 3000 -j DROP